apache/datafusion/docs/source/library-user-guide/adding-udfs.md

 ### Registering a Scalar UDF

-To register a Scalar UDF, you need to wrap the function implementation in a `ScalarUDF` struct and then register it with the `ExecutionContext`.
+To register a Scalar UDF, you need to wrap the function implementation in a `ScalarUDF` struct and then register it with the `SessionContext`.
 DataFusion provides the `create_udf` and `make_scalar_function` helper functions to make this easier.

 ```rust
 let udf = create_udf(